 Non-immigrant visa, allows athletes, artists and entertainers to enter into U.S.

-This is a nonimmigrant visa, which allows foreign nationals who are athletes, artists, and entertainers to enter the U.S.for a certain event, competition, or performance.
+A P-Visa is a nonimmigrant visa, which allows foreign nationals who are athletes, artists, and entertainers to enter the U.S.for a certain event, competition, or performance.

 There are three categories:

 An internationally recognized artist, entertainer, or athlete may enter into the U.S.to participate in a performance for a U.S. employer or an international employer working through a U.S. agent.
-One of the requirements is that the performer must be of international quality.
+One of the p visa requirements is that the performer must be of international quality.